OctaG/NumericalMethods/README.md

 **Required file:** `functions.f95`

-**Format:** The equation must be written in frontan sintax.
+**Format:** The equation must be written in fortran sintax.
 It is needed

 ```
 FUNCTION fdexy(x,y)